 “PDF files published on your agency’s website, are subject to Section 508 technical provisions.”

 Your website may have 400 PDFs; yes, you’ll need to make each one compliant but don’t get overwhelmed.
 Taking a strategic approach may help you to work through the PDFs in a logical order.
 Go into your analytics and locate the top 10 - 50 PDFs downloaded.
 The number of PDF documents and the timeline in which you address them may vary depending on your industry, sales cycle, and how soon your legal department needs you to be fully compliant.
-Use your best judgement to identify the downloads that have proven to add the most value.
+Use your best judgment to identify the downloads that have proven to add the most value.
 Address the accessibility concerns of those documents first and then move onto those of lower importance.
 Take this “in bites” and be sure all new PDFs posted are accessible.
-And don’t forget to update your accessibility statement!
-Let your visitors know that though you’re not done updating 400 documents, that you’re dedicated to get it done in a reasonable amount of time because all of their user experiences are important to you.
+And don’t forget to update your web accessibility statement!
+Let your visitors know that though you’re not done updating 400 documents, that you’re dedicated to getting it done in a reasonable amount of time because all of their user experiences are important to you.

 So, let’s get this done but be aware, it can get tricky!
 Some of those tools have the ability to make changes in the document for some of the more “behind the scenes” concerns to aid with compliance.
 In those cases, it’s only a matter of clicking a link that says “fix” and following the instructions.
 This is great for adding things like alternative text if you forgot to in your Word Document.